vladpantyukhin/theme-dark-rabbit/README.md

 **Support**

-Please rate it, it will help make the Dark Rabbit better and better!
+Please rate, it will help make the Dark Rabbit better and better!